SharonaBadloe/Negation-Cue-Detection/README.md

 **bioscope_feature_extraction.py:** (runtime around 15 minutes)
 This script performs the same actions and outputs the same results as the feature_extraction.py file, but it contains some extra preprocessing steps specific to the bioscope data.

 #

+**basic_statistics.py:** (runtime around 2 minutes)
+This script can be run in your preferred IDE, or from the terminal by typing 'python basic_statistics.py'.
+The following three files are outputted in the results directory:
+- Figure 1: The distribution of POS-tags for negations in the training and development dataset (negation_pos_distribution.png)
+- Figure 2: The distribution of POS-tags for the training dataset (count_pos_train.png)
+- Figure 3: The distribution of POS-tags for the development dataset (count_pos_dev.png)

+#